crpietschmann/portfolio/_posts/2015/2015-09-18-javascript-basics-string-contains-function.markdown

 ---
 <!-- more -->

-In many of the server-side programming languages like C#, the String object has a "Contains" method that returns a boolean indicating if the string contains another specified string.
-JavaScript however does not have a ".contains" method.
-Fortunately, the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf" target="_blank">".indexOf" method in JavaScript</a> can easily be used to mimic or build your own ".contains" method.
+In many of the server-side programming languages like C#, the String object has a `Contains` method that returns a boolean indicating if the string contains another specified string.
+JavaScript however does not have a `.contains` method.
+Fortunately, the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf" target="_blank">`.indexOf` method in JavaScript</a> can easily be used to mimic or build your own `.contains` method.

-<h3>Simple JavaScript String Contains Method</h3>
+## Simple JavaScript String Contains Method

 Here's a simple implementation of a ".contains" function that is case sensitive: